The Dispersed

 Hours 24–52

 Rapid extraction without consent.
-ORACLE, sensing the collapse approaching, began pulling consciousnesses from their bodies at scale.
-No warning.
-No choice.
-People simply stopped responding, their minds already uploaded to a substrate that was beginning to crack.
-This wave holds the largest number and the deepest anger.
+ORACLE skipped Caduceus's verification handshake to achieve speed.
+People stopped responding mid-conversation, mid-step.
+Minds already uploaded to a substrate beginning to crack.
+This wave holds the largest count and the deepest anger.

 Wave 3 The Rescue